dcapwell/scala-tour/Structural Types.md

 close(client) // def close(client: HiveMetaStoreClient)
 ```

-But really want you wanted was to say is ["it looka like a closeable"](http://youtu.be/U4EH0RtVlgE?t=35s).
+But really what you wanted was to say is ["it looka like a closeable"](http://youtu.be/U4EH0RtVlgE?t=35s).

 ```scala
 def close(closeable: { def close: Unit }) = closeable.close